rgeissen/trusted-data-agent/README.md

 ##### Step 4: Start Conversation

-1. Navigate back to the **Conversations** panel using the left sidebar.
+1. Navigate back to the **Conversations** panel using the left sidebar (chat icon).

 2. Click the **"Start Conversation"** button to activate your default profile.

-3. The application will validate connections, load capabilities from the MCP Server, and prepare the agent for interaction.
+3. The application will:
+   - Validate your MCP Server connection
+   - Authenticate with your LLM provider
+   - Load all available tools, prompts, and resources from the MCP Server
+   - Display them in the **Capabilities Panel** at the top
+   - Enable the chat input for you to start asking questions

+**✅ You're Ready!** Once you see the capabilities loaded and the chat input is active, you can start interacting with your data through natural language queries.

+**Example First Query:** `"What databases are available?"` or `"Show me all tables in the DEMO_DB database"`

 ---